 Phase 2b: Crewe to Manchester, West Midlands to Leeds

-The UK Government plans to present an Integrated Rail Plan for the North and Midlands shortly, which will look at how to deliver HS2 Phase 2b, Northern Powerhouse Rail, Midlands Rail Hub and other rail programmes better and more effectively.
+The UK Government has published its Integrated Rail Plan for the North and Midlands, which sets out plans to deliver HS2 Phase 2b, Northern Powerhouse Rail, Midlands Rail Hub and other rail programmes better and more effectively.

-Subject to this, the Western Leg of HS2 Phase 2b will run between Crewe and Manchester, with a connection to the West Coast Main Line, and the Eastern Leg will connect the West Midlands with Leeds.
+- The Western Leg will see HS2 trains run between Crewe and Manchester, with a connection to the West Coast Main Line, serving trains on route to Scotland.

-In line with its commitment to build back better and deliver economic benefits and improved transport links to the North quicker, the UK Government intends to deposit a hybrid Bill for the Western Leg of HS2 Phase 2b early in 2022 or sooner if possible, subject to the outcome of the Integrated Rail Plan (due to be published shortly).
+In line with its commitment to build back better and deliver economic benefits and improved transport links to the North and Midlands quicker, the UK Government is preparing a hybrid Bill for the Western Leg of HS2 Phase 2b.

 In order to ensure that land needed for HS2 is protected from conflicting development, the route of HS2 Phase 2b has been safeguarded.